tomsWebConsulting/twcsl/Block/Form/Form Block Fields From Search Parameters/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

-    * Add code from file **[form block fields from search parameters.html][5]** to Page Settings > Advanced > Page Header Code Injection for the page **before** the **Form Block Wrapper Observe Changes** code.
-Please see [per-page code injection][6].
+    * Add code from file **[form block fields from search parameters.html][5]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      Refer to [per-page code injection][6] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

-    * Add code from file **[form block fields from search parameters.html][5]** to Website > Pages > Website Tools > Code Injection > FOOTER **before** the **Form Block Wrapper Observe Changes** code.
-Please see [Add code to code injection][7].
+    * Add code from file **[form block fields from search parameters.html][5]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+Refer to [Add code to code injection][7].

 * Add or edit a form block.